crypto-law-survey/crypto-law-survey/README.md

 **See also**  (but largely outdated): Stewart Baker & Paul Hurst,  _The Limits of Trust_ from August 1998 and the extensive survey by EPIC and GILC,  [Cryptography and Liberty 2000](http://epic.org/bookstore/crypto00&/)  (earlier version:  [1998](http://www.gilc.org/crypto/crypto-survey.html)).
 And see generally on export controls Simo-Pekka Parviainen's  [thesis](http://ethesis.helsinki.fi/julkaisut/oik/julki/pg/parviainen/)  (particularly on the EU).

+## Participate

+Please join the Export Control mailing list and the Slack workspace of the [OpenChain](https://www.openchainproject.org/) project from the [participation page](https://www.openchainproject.org/participate)... and the corresponding Channel in our Slack workspace.

 ## Disclaimer

 This survey of cryptography laws is based on several reports, information from the Internet and personal communications.
 We have not consulted all original texts of relevant regulations; in many cases, we have relied on the sources listed.
 These findings, therefore, do not pretend to be exhaustive or legally reliable.